 Fixing the Needle

 Get a neat syringe needle and detach the needle guard.
 Then turn the insulin container upside down.
 The next step is to push the needle into the rubber stopper that is used to cover the mouth of the bottle.

 Filling up the Syringe

-The appropriate quantity of insulin for cats must be used here.
+The appropriate quantity of must be used here.
 Pull the plunger and fill the syringe with the appropriate quantity of insulin.
 Do not guess the amount and if you are not sure, then reach out to your veterinary doctor for the precise quantity.
 Once the right amount has been established, push the plunger in so the insulin is in the bottle.
 Then, get the insulin inside the syringe again for the second time.
 The essence of this is to stop the formation of air bubbles in the syringe.
 Bubbles will prevent proper measurement of the dosage.
 Once again, check the syringe itself so you are sure of the appropriate dosage.
 If you are not sure, do not guess but confirm again with your vet specialist.

 Storage and Handling

 With the right dosage confirmed, keep the insulin container in the refrigerator.
 Replace the safety cap on the syringe and then keep it in a safe place.
 Do not keep the syringe in areas where kids or pets can stumble upon it.
 A cupboard is a good location for storage.
 You do not need to get the syringe again until the next time an injection for the cat is needed.

 The injection can be done once or twice in 24 hours.
 It all depends on the recommendations from your vet specialist.
 But irrespective of the routine that is used, it is best advised that you give the insulin the same time on a daily basis.
 Administer the insulin injection shortly after the cat has eaten without any delay.
 This is to make sure that the glucose level in your catâ€™s blood does not plunge with devastating consequences.